ericdhitchens/Designing_a_Mock_Twitter_Database_in_MySQL/README.md

 ## The Challenge

-How would you design a mock database in MySQL that stores Twitter data?
+How would you design a database in MySQL that stores Twitter data?
 And how could you generate random data to populate that database?
 These are the questions I explore in this portfolio project.

 ## Basic Database Features